Riqky/portfolio/_pages/htb_windows.md

 title: Buff
 ---

-# Linux Hack The Box Writeup for Buff
+# Windows Hack The Box Writeup for Buff

 ## Enumeration